madz1222/FansiteTwice/README.md

 # Twice Fansite

-Welcome to the official fansite for the K-pop group Twice! 🌟 This project is a website dedicated to showcasing the beauty and talent of each member of Twice.
+Welcome to the simple fansite for the K-pop group Twice! 🌟 This project is a website dedicated to showcasing the beauty of each member of Twice.
 As a fan, I've created this site to not only express my love for Twice but also to enhance my front-end development skills and implement a mobile-responsive design.

 ## Features